Jason Heyward Player Props: Dodgers vs. Pirates

 Pirates Pitching Rankings

-- The Pirates pitching staff is 17th in MLB with a collective 8.6 strikeouts per nine innings.
+- The pitching staff for the Pirates has a collective 8.6 K/9, which ranks 16th in the league.

-- The Pirates have a 4.36 team ERA that ranks 18th among all MLB pitching staffs.
+- The Pirates have the 19th-ranked team ERA across all league pitching staffs (4.39).

-- Pirates pitchers combine to give up the third-fewest home runs in baseball (86 total, one per game).
+- The Pirates surrender the fourth-fewest home runs in baseball (88 total, one per game).

-- Bido (0-1 with a 4.74 ERA and 18 strikeouts in 19 2/3 innings pitched) gets the start for the Pirates, his fifth of the season.
+- Oviedo makes the start for the Pirates, his 18th of the season.
+He is 3-9 with a 4.61 ERA and 81 strikeouts in 93 2/3 innings pitched.

-- The right-hander's most recent time out came on Friday against the Milwaukee Brewers, when he went 3 1/3 innings, surrendering four earned runs while allowing four hits.
+- His most recent time out came on Saturday against the Milwaukee Brewers, when the right-hander tossed five innings, surrendering eight earned runs while allowing nine hits.

-- The 27-year-old has amassed an ERA of 4.74, with 8.5 strikeouts per nine innings, in four games this season.
-Opposing hitters have a .278 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.